napptive/cd-example/README.md

 For the [GitHub Action](https://github.com/features/actions), we define one that is triggered by a merge operation following the classic git approach for submitting new code to a repository.
 The [action](.github/workflows/upon_merge.yml) executes the following workflow:

 ![Action workflow](images/action.png)

 * **Setup Go environment** and **Checkout code** are standard operations to get the code that has been submitted on an environment with the required development tools.

 * **Publish docker images and create manifest** builds the docker image and pushes it to [Docker Hub](hub.docker.com) using your credentials.
 The action expect the credentials to be stored in secrets: `DOCKER_HUB_USER` and `DOCKER_HUB_TOKEN`.
 After that, builds the YAML files that are required to deploy the application.
 This operation uses two environment variables `VERSION` and `TARGET_DOCKER_REGISTRY` to define where the image will be pushed and which version will be associated with the upload. **Edit the action code to substitute the value with your user.***

-* **Push the application to the catalog** upload the new application to Napptive Catalog.
+* **Push the application to the catalog** upload the new application to Napptive Catalog using `napptive-actions/catalog-push-action@v2.2.2` action

-* **Check the application** Checks if the applcation is already deployed using `napptive-actions/catalog-push-action@v2.2.2` action.
+* **Check the application** Checks if the applcation is already deployed using `napptive-actions/playground-github-action@v2.2.2` action.

 * **Deploy the application** If the application is not deployed yet, deploy it using `napptive-actions/playground-github-action@v2.2.2` action.